Romania: ForMins Aurescu, Szijjarto meet in Bucharest, express will to (...)

 ForMins Aurescu, Szijjarto meet in Bucharest, express will to continuing to build a bilateral relationship based on mutual trust.

-Romania’s Foreign Minister Bogdan Aurescu said on Tuesday that in the Romanian-Hungarian relationship “a climate of trust and mutual respect” needs to be restored, calling for “restraint and discernment.”
-“Romania is deeply interested in moving away from a logic of defiance and confrontation and we (...)
+Romania’s Foreign Minister Bogdan Aurescu said on Tuesday at a joint news conference with the Hungarian Minister of Foreign Affairs and Trade Peter Szijjarto held in Bucharest that in the Romanian-Hungarian relationship “a climate of trust and mutual respect” needs to be restored, calling for (...)

 [Read the article in Nine O`Clock]